Why do we manage traffic?

 The queue for each type of traffic is different for each of our broadband products (see the table below for full details).
 Generally, 'time sensitive' and 'interactive' activities have the highest priority.

 What this means: at busy times, higher priority queues will take bandwidth from the lowest queue(s) currently in use (but never enough to take the lower queue below its minimum bandwidth allowance).

 Some applications not using the standard port may not be identified correctly by our system, as we use DPI to identify applications on the network.
 These applications may be classified as 'other' traffic in which case a lower priority may apply.

-We use rate limits with Plusnet Essentials and some of our older broadband products to make sure everyone gets a good online experience.
+We do not apply rate limits to any of our current residential or business products.
+Find out more about this in our Broadband speeds guide.
+We used rate limits with some of our older broadband products to make sure everyone gets a good online experience.

 What happens when the network is really busy?